 C. YouTube portrait video

-Portrait video is mainly used for mobile-first content or repurposed social media videos.
+Portrait video and with a portrait YouTube thumbnail is mainly used for mobile-first content or repurposed social media videos.

 D. YouTube video ads

-YouTube in-stream video ads vary depending on format, so it’s important to match the size and length to the placement.
+The best YouTube video dimensions for in-stream ads vary depending on format, so it’s important to match the size and length to the placement.

 Maximum video length: